LunabaLeeris/SpamEmailClassification/README.md

    -Special Characters

    -Links

+   -Relationship of words with each other (Word Embeddings)

 4. Both method uses binary classification.
 Maybe generalize the methods to multi-class ?
 5. Both methods does not take into account the position of words in the text.
 Try a new model which delves into this and compare whether   there is a significant difference in accuracy.